 Valentine’s Day DIY Canvas Heart ArtJanuary 27, 2015 | FILED UNDER: Valentine's Day

 Then you just need a set of small canvases.
 I found a pack of ten on sale at Michael’s for $10.
-Canvases are frequently on sale at the craft stores (or you can use their 40-50% off coupon).
+Canvases are frequently on sale at the craft stores (or use their coupons).

 This post contains affiliate links.
 See my full disclosure.

 Supplies for Canvas Heart Art